 From time to time, the fair value of assets associated with an individual donor-restricted endowment fund may fall below the fund's historic dollar value.
-Deficiencies of this nature reported in unrestricted net assets were \$119 thousand and \$1.3 million at June 30, 2011 and 2010.
+Deficiencies of this nature reported in unrestricted net assets were \$1 and \$0 thousand at June 30, 2015 and 2014, respectively.
 These deficiencies resulted from market losses on long-term investments.
 Subsequent gains that restore the fair value of the assets of the endowment funds to the required level will be classified as an increase in unrestricted net assets.